connorkauf/simulicore/cla3p.mod/README.md

 <a name="documentation"></a>
 ## Documentation

-A quick reference guide will be available shortly.
+A quick reference guide will be available online shortly.
+Feel free to request a copy by [email](https://github.com/connorkauf/SimuliCore/blob/devel/README.md#contact).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>